CMS Emergency Preparedness Rule Takes Effect — Are You Ready?

 Evaluating your compliance with CMS emergency preparedness final rule

-With the November 15 deadline approaching, now is a good time for healthcare organizations to re-assess their compliance with the Centers for Medicare and Medicaid (CMS) emergency preparedness rule.
+With the November 2017 deadline behind us, now is a good time for healthcare organizations to re-assess their compliance with the Centers for Medicare and Medicaid (CMS) emergency preparedness rule.

 In their lengthy final rule, CMS named four core elements for healthcare emergency preparedness: